Singapore Income Tax: Tax Residency & Tax Rates 2023

 • where contracts are entered into and where acts under the contracts are performed;

 • where capital is employed.
-For instance, the ownership of patents, trademarks or stocks of goods in Singapore may give rise to a source of income in Singapore;
+For instance, owning patents, trademarks, or stocks of goods in Singapore may generate income sourced in Singapore.
+Notably, these examples illustrate the potential sources of income within the country’s jurisdiction.;

 • where title to goods passes;